cuttlefishh/python-for-data-analysis/README.md

 # Python for Data Analysis

+Course in data science.
 Learn to analyze data of all types using the Python programming language.
 No programming experience is necessary.

 Software covered: